tscanlin/developers.optimizely.com/src/content/integrations/index.md

 @end
 ```
 The plugin framework offers a lot of functionality, but for most analytics integrations the observers in the `startWithOptimizely:(Optimizely *)optimizely withConfig:(NSDictionary *)config` function are most relevant.

 ##### OptimizelyExperimentVisitedNotification
-The function `OptimizelyExperimentVisitedNotification` is triggered everytime an experiment is shown to a user of the app.
+The function `OptimizelyExperimentVisitedNotification` is triggered every time an experiment is shown to a user of the app.
 Every experiment has an ID and a name and the user will be randomly assigned to a variation of the experiment which also has an ID and a name.
 You need to use the experiment name and variation name for your analytics integration.In the example, the experiment name is stored in the NSString `property_name` and the variation name is stored in `property_value`.
 Both the experiment name and variation name are assigned to a user.
 Use your analytics SDK or REST API to append this metadata to a user.
 An example of how to send the data with the Google Analytics iOS SDK is by using <a href="https://developers.google.com/analytics/devguides/collection/ios/v3/customdimsmets#set-send">custom dimensions</a>.

 ##### OptimizelyGoalTriggeredNotification
-The `OptimizelyGoalTriggeredNotification` function is called everytime a goal that has been set in Optimizely is triggered by the user of the app.
+The `OptimizelyGoalTriggeredNotification` function is called every time a goal that has been set in Optimizely is triggered by the user of the app.
 The `OptimizelyGoalTriggeredNotification` function can be used to forward Optimizely goal events to your SDK or REST API.

 <h3 id="register-plugin">4.
-Register plugin</h3>
+Enable plugin</h3>

-The code that you wrote in step 3 needs to be registered to become effective.
-If you used the class name ExamplePlugin, you need to use `Optimizely.registerPlugin(new ExamplePlugin());` to register the plugin in Android and `[[Optimizely sharedInstance].pluginRegistry registerPlugin:[[ExamplePlugin alloc] init]];` in iOS.
+The code that you wrote in step 3 needs to be enabled to become effective.
+If you used the plugin id `"example_plugin"`, you need to use `Optimizely.whitelistPlugin("example_plugin", null);` to enable the plugin in Android and `[Optimizely whitelistPlugin:@"example_plugin"];` on iOS.
+Once your integration gets approved for the Optimizely dashboard, you can skip this step.
+On iOS, your users will need to include the header file (e.g. `ExamplePlugin.h`) which contains your registration macro (the call to `OptimizelyRegisterPlugin()`).
+On Android, your plugin will be detected by the classloader.

 <h3 id="mobile-qa-integration">5.
 QA integration</h3>